 Funding also covers children in care aged 4-15 who have been looked after continuously for more than 6 months or who have left local authority care because of one of the following:

 - child arrangements order; or

 A service premium has also been introduced for children whose parents are serving in the armed forces.

 The money is for schools to spend however they choose in order that it improves the educational attainment of these pupils.
 Any pupil premium money received by the school is used to meet the specific needs of the individuals for whom it is intended.

-In 2018-19 the school is in receipt of £2,940 to support a small number of pupils in the school.
-Please look at our Pupil Premium Strategy for more detail on how we spent our allocation last year and our plans for this year and for 2019/20.
+Please look at our Pupil Premium Strategy for more detail on how we spent our allocation last year and our plans for this year.

 Do you qualify for Pupil Premium?

 You can register your child for Free School Meals if you get any of these benefits:

 - Support under Part VI of the Immigration and Asylum Act 1999

 - The Guarantee element of State Pension Credit